reidmorrison/rocketjob_mission_control/TESTING.md

 Note: Running the Rocket Job server above will complete any running jobs, and process the queued jobs.
 Run db:seed above again after stopping the rocketjob server if needed.

-Note: This dummy Rails installation works with Rails 3.2 and Rails 4.2.
-A new dummy app will have to be created to support Rails 5.1.
+Note: This dummy Rails installation works with Rails 6.0.
+A new dummy app will have to be created to support Rails 5.2

 For testing purposes the following Jobs are supplied with the rjmc dummy Rails app:
 * AllTypesJob